Marilyn M. Brown

 - Advising executives and employers regarding severance and separation agreements.

-- Representing employers in connection with administrative proceedings before the Equal Employment Opportunity Commission (EEOC) and the Texas Workforce Commission (TWC), and the City of Austin Equal Employment and Fair Housing Office.
+- Representing employers in connection with administrative proceedings before the Equal Employment Opportunity Commission (EEOC), the Texas Workforce Commission (TWC), and the City of Austin Equal Employment and Fair Housing Office.

 Rising Star, Super Lawyers – Rising Stars by Thomson Reuters, 2010, 2013-2019

 - Volunteer Legal Services of Central Texas, Board Member and President-Elect;